mariaadeliaw/luma-stack/README.md

 # LUMA Back-end Development

-This repository contains the core backend algorithms and modules for the Epistem land use land cover mapping platform.
+A Python package that serves as the geospatial engine for the Epistem Land Use Mapping for All (Luma) platform.

 ## File Structure

 - **`src/luma_ge/`**: The core Python package for this project.
 It contains all the backend logic, helper functions, and modules for interacting with Google Earth Engine.
 - **`notebooks/`**: Jupyter notebooks used for development, experimentation, and demonstrating the functionality of the core modules.
-- **`home.py` & `pages/`**: A minimal Streamlit application for testing and demonstrating the backend algorithms.

 - **`environment.yml`**: The environment file for creating a reproducible environment.
 It lists all necessary Python packages and dependencies.
 - **`pyproject.toml`**: The standard Python project configuration file.
 It defines project metadata and core dependencies for `pip`.